 But you can change this value via the router’s DHCP server setting.
 Just log in to the router’s web interface (or use its mobile app), navigate to the LAN section, and change the value of the IP Pool Starting Address and IP Pool Ending Address accordingly.
 Note that the wording of these two might vary slightly between networking vendors.

 These values are the last group of digits in the router’s IP address pool, which ranges between 2 and 254.
 Subtracting the starting number from the ending number, then adding 1 to the result will give you the number of total clients that can connect to the router.

 So, pick the number that works for your situation.
+It’s generally a good idea to have a significantly larger pool size than the total amount of clients — sometimes a client might use two IP addresses for a short time.
 Just make sure the starting address is lower than the ending one and the range of the two must not include the address of the router itself.